 ENGR 156.
 INTRODUCTION TO ENGINEERING.
 Introduces students to the engineering profession and the design process.
 Course lectures and assignments include the design process; problem definition and solution; oral and written communications; group dynamics; public responsibility; current global engineering challenges; and engineering ethics.
 A group design project is required.
-For mechanical engineering students, this course is taken concurrently with Mechanical Engineering 120.

 ENGR 220.
 CHEMICAL ENGINEERING FUNDAMENTALS.
 This course prepares students to formulate and solve material and energy balances on chemical process systems.
 Examples are drawn from a variety of industries, including pharmaceutical, food processing, and petrochemical.
-Prerequisites: Chemistry 102 or 105; and Mathematics 161.
+Prerequisites: Chemistry 105 or 112 and 114; and Mathematics 161.